Workload Generation for Stability, Thermal and Power Evaluation

 | Thread Selection Toggle | Allows targeting specific logical CPU threads |

-| Thread Picker | Displays available core/threads when selection is enabled |
+| Thread Picker | Displays available cores/threads when selection is enabled |

 | Start / Stop | Begins or ends the stress test |